 This is caused by dry and flaky lips that are not well-moisturized.
 To fix this, apply a generous coat of petroleum jelly or lip balm to even out the lips.

 10. Prominent Concealer: Kelly Osbourne

 This can be easily fixed by using a moisturizing cream that will even out the skin tone and give it a beige smoothness.

-If you are a beginner, these makeup mistakes might occur.
+If you are a beginner, these makeup mishaps might occur.
 But now that you are aware of them, you can avoid making these blunders.
 Makeup is an art, and it requires skills to achieve that flawless look.
 Worry not!
 You will be skillful with a couple of trials and practices following our step-by-step guide.
 So, do not worry if you fail to achieve your goals right in the beginning.
 Take this article as your guide, and follow it religiously.
 As mentioned before, do not over wash your face.
-Also, a cakey appearance is not what you want, so moisturize your face before applying makeup.
+Also, a cakey and patchy appearance is not what you want, so moisturize your face before applying makeup.